FJortay/DIOS-Operating-System/README.md

 Each organization member is expected to use two types of [free devices](https://www.gnu.org/philosophy/free-hardware-designs.en.html): a desktop computer and an IPV card—a forthcoming smart card-like device featuring a touchscreen and virtual keyboard dedicated to identification, payments, and voting.
 Notably, the system deliberately avoids the use of smartphones, addressing concerns regarding mental health and cybersecurity.

-The "citizen node" should be virtual, meaning not tied to a specific terminal.
+The "citizen node" should be virtual, meaning not tied to a specific terminal (therefore, the IPV card should be universal, i.e. not personal).
 This is a complex issue, spanning both DIOS and [DICS](https://github.com/FJortay/DICS-Collaborating-System/).

 **Further development**